Yes Way Diaré: Goes To Argentina Once

 7. In Cafayate stay at the Grace Cafayate Resort.
 Chill out by the gorgeous pool, take in the scenery, indulge in empanadas, and sip as much Torrentés as possible.
 The aromatic Argentine white wine smells sweet but is dry in style.
 Taxi to Bodega El Esteco and go horseback riding through the beautiful vineyard.
 The entire Cafayate experience is insanely scenic and gorgeous!

 8. We flew to Mendoza through Salta for more wine and fun.
 In wine country one must drink wine!
 Taste Malbec, Malbec Rosé, and Cabernet Sauvignon while taking in stunning views of the snow-capped Andes.
 We spent a great day touring vineyards with Trout & Wine.
 Lunch at Bodega Casarena was one of the best and impeccably presented meals we had (lets just say fried empanadas were involved).

 9. White water rafting on the Mendoza River with Argentina Rafting was a total adventure.
 I was nervous, especially after the third round of safety precautions, but happy to do something completely out of my comfort zone on this trip.

-10. Dinner in the garden at Francis Mallman’s 1884 in Mendoza, where food is cooked over wood fires and in clay ovens, is a meal I will not forget anytime soon.
+10. Dinner in the garden at Francis Mallman’s 1884 in Mendoza, where food is cooked over wood fires and in clay ovens, is a next level eating experience.
 While the steak was great, as expected, it was the appetizers that left a lasting impression.
 Order the zucchini with Parmesan and pine nuts and grilled goat cheese with vegetables.
-Next level delicious!
+You can thank us later.